What do you know about getting a divorce during a pandemic?

 1. Your Spouse May Not Be a Problem

 Perhaps it’s an odd thing for a divorce coach to state, but you might not need a divorce.
 25% of divorce coaching clients seek help in deciding whether to pursue a divorce or stay married, and we often discover that the source of a client’s unhappiness isn’t the spouse.
-The world is in kind of a mess right now and that guy at the other end of the sofa eating his chips too loudly might not be the only reason you feel miserable.
 Before you dive into something as serious as divorce, you want to make sure that you are not simply projecting the worry, fear, and boredom associated with living through a pandemic onto your marriage.
 Talk to a counselor or coach.
-Ask yourself some questions to isolate the issue, such as where specifically your marriage is holding you back.
-Perhaps you can make some other changes to your life – like changing jobs (if possible), scheduling weekly date nights (even if they have to be at home right now), or taking walks together in nature – to see if that has an impact before you file divorce papers.
+Ask yourself some questions to isolate the issue, such as where your marriage is holding you back.
+Perhaps you can make some other changes in your life – like changing jobs (if possible), scheduling weekly date nights (even if they have to be at home right now), or taking walks together in nature.
+See if that has an impact before you file divorce papers.

 2. Your Spouse May Be a Big Problem

 On the other hand, it may be crystal clear that your spouse is the problem.
 The COVID-19 pandemic has amplified toxicity in marriages and reports of domestic violence have increased.
 If you are being abused physically, emotionally, or financially, it is important to work on an exit strategy to keep you and your children safe.
-Lawyers, social workers, and women’s shelter staff are all working through the pandemic, and many have ways of contacting them without tipping off a spouse who’s also at home.
+Lawyers, social workers, and women’s shelter staff are all working through the pandemic.
+You can find ways to contact them without tipping off a spouse who is also at home.

 3. If You Need the Courts to During During the Pandemic, It’s Going to Be Slow

 The family courts have been reopening, but there is a big backlog of cases.
-Judges are dealing with emergency issues such as cases where divorced parents cannot agree whether their children should be attending in-person school, and cases of abuse.
+Judges are dealing with emergency issues.
+These issues can include divorced parents who cannot agree whether their children should be attending in-person school.
 If you think your divorce might rely on the courts to make your decisions, know that it’s going to take some time.
 Start getting prepared and working with a lawyer now.
-And if you are not anticipating a high-conflict divorce, consider alternate dispute resolution, like mediation or collaborative law, that does not rely on the courts.
+If you are not anticipating a high-conflict divorce, consider alternate dispute resolution like mediation or collaborative law.

 4. It’s Harder to Value Market-Based Assets During a Pandemic

-The law views your marriage is a business, and dividing the marital assets is a major part of ending your marriage.
+The law views your marriage as a business, and dividing the marital assets is a major part of ending your marriage.
 The stock and money markets are choppy right now, which means valuing your retirement and other savings plans is much tougher.
 Typically, things are valued as of the day you officially separate, but they may not be paid out until much later.
-Talk to your family lawyer about ways to get a little more certainty over the asset division given the market volatility.
+Talk to your family lawyer about asset division given the market volatility.

 5. Work Is Less Stable During COVID-19

-Many people have lost their jobs and if we have a second wave lockdown, many more jobs will be lost.
+Many people have lost their jobs.
+If we have a second wave lockdown, many more jobs will be lost.
 In a divorce, support payments flow from the higher-earning spouse to the lower-earning spouse, and job loss complicates the issue.
 If you think you might be the one making support payments, know that if you lose your job, you may have to continue to make payments until a court agrees to lower them.
-And if you are the one receiving payments, know they can be cut back at any time.
+If you are the one receiving payments, know they can be cut back at any time.
 You may also want to include a COVID-19 clause in your separation agreement so it’s clear what happens if one party contracts the virus and can’t work.
-Talk to your lawyer.

 6. Health Insurance Will Likely Change